 - Day 20 — The fertilized egg continues its journey to the uterus, where it may or may not successfully implant in the lining of the uterine wall.
 If the egg was not fertilized, it is simply absorbed.

 Hormones at work: As the embryo implants it begins to produce Human Chorionic Gonadotropin (hCG), which maintains the lining of the uterus during the implantation process.
 By day 28, the hCG levels are high enough that a urine pregnancy test will be positive.

 Hormones and the Ovulation Cycle

 Over the course of the monthly ovulation cycle, several hormones must interact with each other seamlessly in order for ovulation to occur.
 For example, as estrogen rises it causes the FSH level to drop (preventing more than one egg to mature).
 Together with a small rise of progesterone, the LH surge is stimulated, which then causes release of the egg.
 In effect, each hormone fluctuation dovetails into the next.
 With this in mind, it’s easy to see how critical it is for each one to perform its role.
 If even one goes wrong, all the others get thrown off.
 Fortunately, once any ovulation problems are identified, your fertility doctor can take steps to correct them.

-We are honored that you are considering Arizona Associate for Reproductive Health (AZARH) to help you build your family and welcome you to schedule a consultation at our fertility treatment center in Scottsdale, Phoenix, and Gilbert or call 480-946-9900.
+We are honored that you are considering Arizona Associate for Reproductive Health (AZARH) to help you build your family and welcome you to schedule a consultation at our fertility clinics in Scottsdale and Gilbert or call 480-946-9900.